BigData2020MasterInformatica/FinanceAnalysis/README.md

 # Project FinanSP
 FinanSP is a project aimed at studying the use of Apache Spark (dataframes, machine learning, structured streaming) to an application related to finance.
-The project is developed using PySpark.
+The main development tool is PySpark.

 ## Project goals
 The primary goals of the project are: